 - provide a qualifying job offer, and

-- if recruiting from overseas, obtain a positive labour market opinion (LMO) from Employment and Social Development Canada (ESDC).
+- if recruiting from overseas, obtain a positive Labour Market Impact Assessment (LMIA) from Employment and Social Development Canada (ESDC).

-- Most foreign workers can be recruited as Temporary Foreign Workers while we process their application for permanent residence.
+- Most foreign workers can be recruited temporarily while we process their application for permanent residence.

 A qualifying job offer must: